Patagonia

 Some departures follow a modified itinerary.
 Please refer to departure dates for exact routing of your departure.

-Today we take a commercial flight from Santiago to Punta Arenas, Chile's southern gateway to Patagonia.
-From there, we will drive to the outpost of Puerto Natales, and embark our ship.
-Be on deck to look for wildlife as our Captain guides us through the Kirke or White Narrows—always a challenge to navigate because of the powerful currents that flow through its pinch points.
+Join the recommended flight from Santiago to Punta Arenas, Chile's southern gateway to Patagonia; transfers to the airport and luggage assistance will be provided.
+From there, drive to the outpost of Puerto Natales and embark.
+Be on deck to look for wildlife as your Captain guides you through the Kirke or White Narrows—always a challenge to navigate because of the powerful currents that flow through its pinch points.

 Meals Included: Breakfast, Lunch, Dinner